edelinic/ISDM-tut-1-/Assignment Document.md

 # Assumptions
 5. List assumptions you have made in the systems analysis.
 (everyone has to do at least 5)

+(Jacob - 2 from above + 3):
+1. Call Centres will be located in various countries across the world, therefore re-routing systems can see which regions/centres are online to most adequately redirect calls.
+Staff assumed to be hired between business hours 9:00 - 17:00.
+2. Customer's inbound calls go through quick questionnaire with robot before being redirected to appropriate RM based on answers selected on keypad
+3. CMC system will be used in conjunction with existing systems, such as forms that RM already use to sell Travel Packages
+4. CMC system has another system in place to allow recording of all incoming calls
+5. RM's profile is automatically updated with every customer they deal with

 # Proposed Models
 UI “screens”